CIRED/cross-border_risk_exposure/README.md

 Zip files should be unzipped in main directory.

-MRIOT data is to heavy to be here and can be sent by the authors.
+MRIOT data is too heavy to be here and can be sent by the authors.